Shohret Hoshur

-Shoret Hoshur (شۆھرەت ھوشۇر; born 1965) is an American journalist working for Radio Free Asia.
+Shöhret Hoshur (شۆھرەت ھوشۇر; born 1965) is an Uyghur American journalist working for Radio Free Asia.
 Since fleeing Xinjiang in 1994, he has become known for his reporting on the region.

 Life and career

 Hoshur is a political émigré from the Uighur Region of China and an opponent of the Sinicization of his homeland.
 He left China in 1994 when his journalism got him "into trouble with the authorities" and now works for Radio Free Asia in Washington, D.C.
 According to the New York Times, Hoshur's "accounts of violence in his homeland are among the few reliable sources of information about incidents in a part of China that the government has sought to hide from international scrutiny".
 Chinese authorities accused Hoshur of instigating the July 2009 Ürümqi riots with his reporting.
 He was credited by McClatchey in October 2015 as being the sole journalist able to get accurate news out of Xinjiang Province, China.